|"The" Panzer IV|

 Naturally, Paul Allen doesn't want to pay more.
 You and I and the Foundation know that money means nothing to him and he probably earns $10 million a month from his vast holdings, but he was poor once and no doubt doesn't like to be "taken."
 He has sued to enforce his bargain with the foundation's agent at the auction house.
 Now, whether the auction guy had sufficient powers as an agent to complete a binding deal after the auction was closed - that will be up to the courts.
 But the Collings Foundation has a pretty good case if you (again, you didn't) ask us.

 To anyone concerned about the morality of revering instruments of death and destruction used by a murderous regime to inflict pain and devastation and death on good and innocent people - you have a good point.
-But Nazi machinery didn't do anything by itself.
+But German machinery didn't do anything by itself.
 It was the people who were bad.
-Nazi tanks are just metal, built by starving slave laborers whose only memory is encased in this cold hardened steel that now sits in museums around the world as a sort of memorial to them and their work and craftsmanship as well as everything else.
+Tanks are just metal, built by starving slave laborers whose only memory is encased in this cold hardened steel that now sits in museums around the world as a sort of memorial to them and their work and craftsmanship as well as everything else.
 We can't go back and take away their pain and death, but we can admire what they built regardless.
-What you read into tanks of the period is up to you, but it isn't necessarily a glorification of Naziism.
+What you read into tanks of the period is up to you, but it isn't necessarily a glorification of Hitlerism.

 Even if you consider that a bit of a stretch, it simply makes sense that you can't understand what your own people accomplished unless you see what they were up against.
 Properly handled, war memorabilia is a valuable educational tool.